willmcgugan/textual-speedups/README.md

 ## How much faster?

 That is yet to be determined.
-A little profiling suggests that pretty much all methods are several of magnitude faster than the pure-Python versions.
+A little profiling suggests that pretty much all methods are several orders of magnitude faster than the pure-Python versions.
 This should add up to a respectable improvement, but until I've written a benchmark tool I won't be able to quantify that.

 Note that unless your Textual app is particularly complex, you might not even notice a difference!